Germany maps the road to integration in 100 steps | DW | 09.03.2021

 At its core, the 100-point plan breaks down into five categories that range from pre-integration measures like setting expectations before a person emigrates to German, to bolstering social cohesion through education and social activities.

-Discrimination was one of the main focuses of Tuesday's talks.
-Chancellor Merkel and other speakers at the press conference following the summit stressed that racially-motivated terror attacks like in Hanau or carried out by the NSU are huge setbacks for creating a safe, inclusive environment in Germany.
+Discrimination was also on the agenda, Chancellor Merkel and other speakers at the press conference following the summit stressed that racially-motivated terror attacks like in Hanau or carried out by the NSU are huge setbacks for creating a safe, inclusive environment in Germany.

 Along with violence prevention, the action plan also calls for an expansion of anti-discrimination efforts such as counseling centers that can help people who have, for example, experienced hate speech or found themselves turned away from jobs because of their ethnicity or religion.